 This is a tale of two extremes.

-The fact that many aren’t asking for a deposit could suggest market confidence, with web designers sure that clients need their work enough to pay for it in full.
+This stat reveals that many aren’t asking for a deposit.
+It could suggest market confidence, with web designers sure that clients need their work enough to pay for it in full.

 Conversely, the prevalence of hefty deposits may also imply a sense of insecurity, in which organisations are exercising caution to safeguard cashflow.